Anjan Sundaram: Television

 Sundaram hosted a four-part television series called Coded World in 2019, which explores how algorithms and artificial intelligence are changing humans.
 The series combines Sundaram's expertise in mathematics and journalism.

 He also presented a four-part series in 2016 called Deciphering India with Anjan Sundaram, which explores the contentious rise of nationalism in India.
 The episodes were titled "Godmen", "The Sacred Cow", "The Great Indian Male" and "Identity".

 Talks

-His TED talk in 2017, titled Why I risked my life to expose a government massacre, is about his reporting on remote conflicts.
+His MainStage TED talk in 2024 is titled Meet our planet's hidden defenders, about indigenous environmental defenders fighting drone wars and legal battles to protect some of the world's last pristine ecosystems.
+His previous TED Talk, in 2017, titled Why I risked my life to expose a government massacre, is about his reporting on remote conflicts.
 In 2016 he gave a talk called Detecting a Dictatorship at the Oslo Freedom Forum, about journalists who confronted Rwanda's authoritarian government.

 Personal life

 He was married to the French-Canadian journalist and author, Nathalie Blaquiere, for nearly a decade, before they divorced in 2017.
 They have a daughter.
 He describes his marriage and divorce, along with his war correspondence, in his book Breakup: A Marriage in Wartime.

-His mother is the author, journalist and actress Vasanti Sundaram.
+His mother is the journalist and actress Vasanti Sundaram.